7.7 Micro schools and their discontents

 To have a different musical response is to reject not just your teacher’s preference but the self whom that preference sounds.
 The following is a selection of similar comments from the questionnaire responses which give a sense of how common this is, of just how closely teachers identify their readings with themselves, and of how unable they seem to be to recognise a student’s right to a view of their own.
-So much for seeking a young performer with something new to say.

 I think most teachers I have had in any instance (lesson or masterclass or coaching) have in the end been about trying to get me to play their ideas, rather than trying to teach me to play my ideas better.
 (Violinist, 30-9)

 I was shouted at by one of the jury members of a German competition for playing Bach too slow, with pedal and with too much contrast[, his] only argument being that “you cannot do that”.
 And in order to humiliate me about it more would develop on the poor standard of London conservatoire[s] since students merely had to pay to get in.
 (Pianist, 22-29)